Lyf Hotel room with double bed, sofa

 • Some rooms may have shared bathrooms

-• Fewer amenities of the big chain hotels – things like gyms and pools are more unusual.
+• Fewer amenities than the big chain hotels – things like gyms and pools are more unusual.

 • Limited reception hours – most will not have 24 reception.